thien/iso/logs.md

 - The keras implementation for autoencoders becomes less useful now.
 - I kind of understand GRUs but I'd want to look into why it's more efficent than LSTMS.
 In Quoc's seminar he used a LSTM but GRUs were introduced a few months before the `seq2seq` paper (according to the ArXiv dates).

+#### Reading Material

+- This pretty good article on [Variational Autoencoders](http://kvfrans.com/variational-autoencoders-explained/).
+- This [implementation of a Variational Autoencoder](https://vxlabs.com/2017/12/08/variational-autoencoder-in-pytorch-commented-and-annotated/) in PyTorch.
+(The code is most likely outdated considering it was published over a year ago but the structure should be similar.)
+- The authors of the Variational Autoregressive decoders have a [recorded seminar on the paper](https://vimeo.com/305926196) I'm looking into.
+- There is [some code on the GAN approach](https://github.com/ZhenYangIACAS/NMT_GAN) I'm looking into.

 ### 2018/12/20 (Thursday)

 - Initial completion of Goldberg's NLP paper walkthrough.
 There is some content that is ignored based on the premise of the ISO (e.g Recursive Neural Networks), and the more relevant contents should be covered in more detail.